-1602.08 Prohibited Signs
+1603.09 Prohibited Signs

 - a.
 Wall signs that extend above the roof peak of the building. - b.
-Moving, blinking and rotating signs that interfere obstruct or impair vision or traffic or in any manner create a hazard to the health and welfare to the general public. - c.
-Signs in the road right-of-way.

-- d.
-Any other signs that interfere obstruct or impair vision or traffic or in any manner create a hazard to the health and welfare to the general public. - e.
-Electronic message boards, video display panels or other electronic matrix display devices. - 1602.09 Grandfather Clause.
-Signs which legally exist as of March 9, 2005 shall be considered exempt from the provisions of this article.
+Moving, blinking, flashing and rotating signs that interfere, obstruct or impair vision or traffic or in any manner create a hazard to the health and welfare of the general public. - c.
+Signs in the road right-of-way. - d.
+Any other signs that interfere obstruct or impair vision or traffic or in any manner create a hazard to the health and welfare of the general public. - e.
+Electronic message boards, video display panels or other electronic matrix display devices. - f.
+Balloons, streamers or pinwheels except those temporarily displayed as part of a special sale, promotion or community event.
+For the purposes of this subsection, "temporarily" means no more than 20 days in any calendar year.